4.4. Patching Packages

 The empty series file makes PTXdist create a Git repository in the respective package build directory, and import the package source as the first commit.

 Optionally, you can enable the setting Developer Options → use git to apply patches in ptxdist setup to get this behaviour as a default for every package.
-However, note that this setting is meant for development only, and can lead to failures – some packages try to determine if they are being compiled from a Git source tree, and behave differently in that case.

 Then you can change into the package build directory